 Includes Ed’s story (not the entire collection, above) “Creative Destruction”

-The latest annual collection of outstanding science fiction stories features the contributions of Brian W. Aldiss, Ursula K. Le Guin, Gregory Benford, David Morrell, Gene Wolfe, Terry Bisson, and Michael Swanwick, among other notable masters of the speculative fiction genre.
-Original.
+The 2002 anthology of the previous year’s outstanding science fiction stories.
+Features the contributions of Brian W. Aldiss, Ursula K. Le Guin, Gregory Benford, David Morrell, Gene Wolfe, Terry Bisson, and Michael Swanwick, among other notable masters of the speculative fiction genre.

 “Dangling Conversations” — Analog Science Fiction and Fact, November 2000